 Anasazi ruin on the Dox Hill.

 The ruin was bigger and better preserved than I had imagined, being about 1200 years old.
 Looking at the ruins I wished I had known more about the history of the Anasazi people in this area.
 All I knew was they lived here around 800 AD and actually grew crops in the Unkar Delta.
-Looking down on land below I tried to imagine living here.
+Looking down on the land below I tried to imagine what it would be like living here.
 If only the rocks could speak.

 I scrambled down to the narrow trail south of the hill through the red sandstone.
 The trail approached the steepest cliff along the entire trail, following the flow of the river about 650 ft (200 m) below.
 I was now on the Unkar Overlook.